johnbeynon/johnbeynon.github.com/_posts/2013-10-09-heroku-ios-management-applications.md

 incorrectly compared a feature - if I did, it can't have been obvious enough how to perform the task in hand.

+Boost were gracious enough to provide me with a free version of their application.
+Thanks!

 I'm not making judgements here, you can do that yourself.